Advertisement

 Updated on June 6, 2024

-You likely knew that eating a wholesome, balanced diet could power your body, lower your risk of chronic disease, and help you maintain a healthy weight.
+Eating a wholesome, balanced diet can power your body, lower your risk of chronic disease, and help you maintain a healthy weight.
 But those aren’t the only reasons you should focus on nutritious foods.
 They may be able to boost your brainpower, too.

 Blueberries